 Debt is a tie that binds the 99%.
 With stagnant wages, systemic unemployment, and public service cuts, we are forced to go into debt for the basic things in life — and thus surrender our futures to the banks.
 Debt is major source of profit and power for Wall Street that works to keep us isolated, ashamed, and afraid.
 Using direct action, research, education, and the arts, we are coming together to challenge this illegitimate system while imagining and creating alternatives.
 We want an economy in which our debts are to our friends, families, and communities — and not to the 1%.

 We buy debt for pennies on the dollar, but instead of collecting it, we abolish it.
-We cannot buy specific individuals' debt—instead, we help liberate debtors at random through a campaign of mutual support, good will, and collective refusal.
-All proceeds go directly to buying people's debt and cancelling it.
+We cannot buy specific individuals' debt — instead, we help liberate debtors at random through a campaign of mutual support, good will, and collective refusal.
+All proceeds go directly to buying and canceling people's debt.

 The Strike Debt Organizing Kit